Ukrainian documentary 2000 Metres to Andriivka nominated for Writers Guild of America Award

 Source: Writers Guild of America

-Along with the Ukrainian film, the category also includes two other titles: Becoming Led Zeppelin and White with Fear.
+As well as the Ukrainian film, there are two other contenders in the category: Becoming Led Zeppelin and White with Fear.

-The film has also been included in the nominees list for the 2025 Directors Guild of America Awards.
-It was previously selected for the Oscars shortlists but did not make the final nominations.
+The film has also been nominated in the 2025 Directors Guild of America Awards.
+It was previously shortlisted for an Oscar, but did not make the final nominations.

 For reference: Fierce fighting took place in the village of Andriivka during Ukraine's 2023 counteroffensive.